Rokiis1/roadmap/8.Module/static_techniques.md

 3. **Risk Mitigation:** Early and frequent feedback can help identify and mitigate risks in the project, as potential issues can be identified and addressed sooner.

-4. **Better Alignment with Business Needs:** Regular interaction with stakeholders ensures that the software being developed aligns with the business needs and expectations, leading to higher stakeholder satisfaction.
+4. **Better Alignment with Business Needs:** Regular interaction with stakeholders ensures that the software being developed aligns with the business needs and expectations.

 5. **Efficient Use of Resources:** By catching and addressing issues early, resources can be used more efficiently, reducing the time and cost of development.